 Sustainable development is about making sure we can meet the needs of today without making life on our planet more difficult for future generations.

 An example of sustainable development is using more wind energy.
 In the 21st century, wind power has become more competitive compared to coal generated electricity, as well as less expensive.

-Wind turbines are a great way to generate energy as they are low cost and do not take up much land space.
-This means different types of land can be used along side wind turbines, such as farming or conservation.
+Wind turbines are a great way to generate energy, as they are low cost and do not take up much land space.
+This means that different types of land can be used alongside wind turbines, such as farming or conservation.